mostafaibr/tennis-kata/README.md

 - Apache Maven
 - Java 17

+or

+- Docker

 ## Install
 `mvn package`

 ## Run
+### Java
 `java -jar target/tennis.jar`

+### Docker
+If you want to run without need to install maven and Java 17, you could use docker.

+When running inside a docker container, there's no interactive console to provide input.
+The score should be passed as environment variable `score`.
+- Build the docker image: `docker build -t tennis .`
+- Run it with the `score` environment variable.
+Example: `docker run -e score=AAAA tennis`

 ## Run tests
 `mvn test`